thilllon/gitarist/README.md

 ## How to use

 1. create a secret
-   permission to `repo` must be inluded to control workflow
+   Permission to `repo` must be inluded to control workflow

    https://github.com/settings/tokens/new?description=GITARIST_TOKEN&scopes=repo,read:packages,read:org,delete_repo,workflow